Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 Moving to an apartment building definitely has its own set of challenges.
 While newer, modern apartments have large elevators and big hallways, older apartments can really vary in size.

 Take some measuring tape and a notepad to your new home and plot a path for your furniture.
-Make sure your couch can fit through narrow doorways and around sharp corners.
+Make sure large pieces, like your couch, can fit through narrow doorways and around sharp corners.
 The last thing you want is for your antique armoire to get stuck on moving day!

 If you’re moving to a big city sight unseen, ask the building manager for details regarding the size and width of hallways and doors.
 Some buildings even have maps with the dimensions of every room.
 This can be very helpful to prevent surprises on moving day.

-For walkups, make sure you know how many flights of stairs you’ll have to climb so you can alert movers or friends who’ll be helping out.
-Check with the building manager to see if there’s a freight elevator to ease the job.
+For walkups, make sure you know how many flights of stairs you’ll have to climb, so you can alert movers or friends who’ll be helping out.
+Check with the building manager to see if there’s a freight elevator to make the job easier.

 For high-rise apartment buildings or condos, schedule a meeting with the building’s general manager to ask for advice about moving.
 You may be able to reserve time on one of the elevators or use a special parking spot on moving day.
 You’ll be surprised by how much you’ll find out just by following up with the manager.

-Instead of moving out on the 31st and racing to move in on the 1st, chat with your current and new landlord about flexible dates.
+Instead of moving out on the 31st and racing to move in on the 1st, chat with your current and new landlords about flexible dates.

 Adding a few days to the front or back end of your lease can make moving day a lot less stressful.
 It’s worth a small fee or paying a few extra days of rent to give yourself some leeway on moving day.